List of Downton Abbey characters: Tom Branson

 Tom Branson was supposed to appear in only three episodes of the first series, and Branson was originally Yorkshire-born.
 Moreover, actor Leech wanted to audition for Thomas Barrow, but chose Branson.
 Leech's audition for the role convinced Julian Fellowes to expand his role and to transform Branson into an Irishman.
 Leech at first tried to develop a Yorkshire accent in an effort to prevent his character from becoming an Irish stereotype, but when he was persuaded that Tom would not become such, he used his native Irish accent.

-Tom Branson plays a major role in the first feature film, saving the king's life and courting Lucy Smith, who is the daughter of Lady Maud Bagshaw, lady-in-waiting to Queen Mary and a cousin of the Crawleys.
+Tom Branson plays a major role in the first feature film, saving King George V's life and courting Lucy Smith (played by Tuppence Middleton), who is the daughter of Lady Maud Bagshaw, lady-in-waiting to Queen Mary and a cousin of the Crawleys.

 In the second feature film, Tom weds Lucy Smith.
-He, Lucy and members of the Crawley family travel to the South of France, after discovering that the Dowager Countess was gifted a villa in the South of France and arranges for her great-granddaughter, Tom's daughter Sybbie Branson, to inherit it.
-Tom and Lucy later have a child of their own, a female, named Violet after the now deceased Dowager Countess of Grantham.
+He, Lucy and members of the Crawley family travel to the south of France, after discovering that the Dowager Countess was gifted a villa there, and arranges for her great-granddaughter, Tom's daughter Sybbie Branson, to inherit it.
+Tom and Lucy later have a child of their own, a girl, whom they name Violet, in honour of her great-grandmother.

+In the third film, Tom is shown to living apart from the family.
+He discovers Gus Sambrook's embezzlement of Harold Levinson's wealth & warns the Crawleys from giving any credence to Sambrook's plans of investing into the fortunes of the earldom.
+He also makes Robert agree to relinquish control of the estate to Mary.

 Martha Levinson

-Martha Levinson (played by Shirley MacLaine) is Cora's brash, outspoken, and wealthy American mother.
-Martha has a slightly strained relationship with her daughter Cora and frequently trades barbed insults with Violet.
+Martha Levinson (?–1930?) (played by Shirley MacLaine) is Cora's brash, outspoken, and wealthy American mother.
+She married the Cincinnati-based Jewish entrepreneur Isidore Levinson and owns a house at the Bellevue Avenue of Newport in addition to the family house in New York.
+Martha has a slightly strained relationship with her daughter Cora and frequently trades barbed insults with Violet, who sees her as loud, unorthodox and opinionated.
+Violet often mocks her skin colour and sarcastically calls her "the Queen of Sheba".
 Martha sees herself as representing modernity, while Violet seems to represent the pre-war aristocratic world that is gradually becoming obsolete.

+In series four, while attending the debutante ball of Rose MacClare at London in 1923, Martha is courted by the widower William Allsopp, Lord Aysgarth (played by James Fox) one of the many bankrupted British aristocrats seeking to marry rich American women to save their estates, but Martha politely declines, stating that she does not hanker for the pre-war days.
+Instead, she offers to help Aysgarth by introducing him to other rich American widows eager to obtain a peerage title.

+She does not appear in the two films, but is briefly mentioned in the third film, in which she is referred to as deceased when Mary talks about building a memorial for both her grandmothers while Martha's son, Harold, arrives in England to discuss her estate with the Crawleys.